 Subsequent to completion on 18 October 2023 Arna Pharma negotiated a favourable lease with the owners of the Frenchs Forest facility and made employment offers to substantially all of the Company's MBU employees.
 Substantially all MBU employees ceased employment with Syntara on 31 January 2024.
 Syntara and Arna Pharma have recently amended their agreement to shorten the transition period and allow for the early termination of Syntara's lease of the Frenchs Forest facility.
 Effective 1 February 2024 Arna Pharma had full responsibility for all aspects of the MBU other than the lease on the facility.
-Early termination of Syntara's lease is expected to be completed in March 2024 at which time Syntara intends to simultaneously enter a sub-lease over its current drug discovery laboratories in the Frenchs Forest facility.
+Early termination of Syntara's lease over its current drug discovery laboratories in the Frenchs Forest facility.
 The amended sale agreement reduced the payments to be made by Arna Pharma to the Company for savings consequentially achieved by the Company in relation to lease and employee costs.